JustBluce/QAML/README.md

 pip install -r requirements.txt python3 download.py
 ```
-- Optional: use the `-t` or `--target` flag when running `pip` to specify path to directory where you want to install packages
+- Optional: use the `-t` or `--target` flag when running `pip` to specify path to directory where you want to install packages, and the `--cache-dir` flag to specify the package cache location

 Without Script:
 - Download the following [model.pickle](https://drive.google.com/file/d/1k1akEuLpW02tfZ-ApValJwlcxJji-riO/view?usp=sharing) Place it in `QAML\Flask\model `